Foot Pain While Snowboarding? Try This For Relief!

 CHECKOUT THIS POST ABOUT POST MOUNTAIN RECOVERY

 I am not usually a big fan of insoles but some people swear by them.
 As long as my clients know that these are bandaids, and not solutions I am all for them.
-Some of us have low arches and this can contribute to foot pain.
+Some of us have low arches and this can contribute to foot pain and arch pain.
 Utilize a cheap OTC insole like this and see if it makes a difference.

 I have used Superfeet with previous patients/ clients and myself.